mainmatter/mainmatter.com/_posts/2020-04-27-facilitate-client-onboarding.md

 Could some adjustments to kick-off meetings lead to a more streamlined and efficient collaboration?
 <!--break-->

-At simplabs, we believe in working alongside clients throughout projects.
+At simplabs, we believe in working alongside clients throughout projects as a way to get better outcomes, but because we aim to build relationships rather than just projects.

-Kick-off meetings are one of the first things we tackle as part of our process to deliver high-quality results.
+Kick-off meetings are one of the first things we tackle as part of our process to deliver digital products.
+We use them to launch the project and bring the client on board.

-I want to present an approach to kick-off meetings that can spark collaboration and create common ground between all project stakeholders.
+I want to present an approach to kick-off meetings that can spark collaboration early in the project and create common ground between all project stakeholders.
 This approach focuses on creating a mindset that is distinctly different from the typical frame with which most software projects are conducted.

 That typical frame looks something like this: